shagunroperia/datawarehouse_pipeline/week8/airflow/README.md

-## How to Run Airflow via Docker Compose
+## How to Run Airflow via Docker Compose With Celery Executor

 1. Clone the repo to your computer
 ```